Jo Stephenson, MD PHD Marketing, Director of FIAUK (Flexographic Industry Association UK), and Partner to Easyfairs

 The final threat to change often cited is the risk of digital disruption – hacking, data and IT security and stability.
 Does moving to an entirely data-reliant digital model actually present risks to the business, rather than reduce them?
 The only answer to this can be investing in the right infrastructure with the right partners to bring data confidence into the plan.

 The reality is that the packaging industry is ready for change.
-Whether its economic and global supply challenges, the ageing workforce, inability to attract young talent or a general recognition that ‘the times are a’changing’, the scene is set for digital disruption.
+Whether it‘s economic and global supply challenges, the ageing workforce, inability to attract young talent or a general recognition that ‘the times are a’changing’, the scene is set for digital disruption.
 The industry already has some great OEMs and software suppliers leading the way – connecting machines, workflows and creating the seamless communications needed across sites, geographies, departments, functions and assets.
 What we need now is some brave leaders with a clear understanding of what can be achieved and how, and Industry 4.0 can quickly become a reality delivering the competitiveness, resilience and versatility that today’s industry so badly needs.

 Leaders from across the cutting edge of packaging will gather together on February 15 & 16 at Birmingham NEC to discuss this new frontier for the industry at Packaging Innovations & Empack, Featuring Contract Pack & Fulfilment.
 Attendee tickets are available to book now, for free, at www.packagingbirmingham.com.